Hook — 05 : 55 a.m., Cartagena ↔ São Paulo sprint demo

 - Workspace – monorepo root (

-) managing apps and libs. - Library – generated under
+angular.json) managing apps and libs. - Library – generated under

-. - Entry Point –
+projects/with its ownng-package.json. - Entry Point –

-re-exports components, directives, pipes, and SCSS. - Builders –
+public-api.tsre-exports components, directives, pipes, and SCSS. - Builders –

-, typings). - Publish –
+@angular-devkit/build-ng-packagrproduces Ivy-compatible bundles (esm2020,fesm2020, typings). - Publish –

-or private Verdaccio/Artifactory.
+npm publishor private Verdaccio/Artifactory.

 Step-by-Step Walkthrough